Placement testsFaculty of Business Management and Social Sciences

 Students of the English language International Management degree program must take in the English placement test, the Business Mathematics placement test.

-Registration for placement tests starts on Jan.
-21, 2019 and ends on Feb.
-21, 2019.
+Registration for placement tests starts on january 22, 2020.
 The number of places is not restricted.

 The time of registration is not relevant.